 The most important of these initiatives is the links that the European Commission has with China.
-China is currently the greatest source of unsafe consumer products on the EU market.
-A memorandum of understanding signed between the European Commission and the Chinese product safety regulator, AQSIQ, in 2006 (and revised in 2008), establishes a framework for cooperation and collaboration between the two authorities to ensure the safety of consumer products exported into the EU.
+A memorandum of understanding signed between the European Commission and the Chinese product safety regulator, AQSIQ, in 2006 (and revised in 2008 and 2010), establishes a framework for cooperation and collaboration between the two authorities to ensure the safety of consumer products exported into the EU.
 A RAPEX China application has also been set up to forward RAPEX information to AQSIQ when notifications are made in respect of products of Chinese origin.
-Details are provided to AQSIQ as to products which have been identified as dangerous and withdrawn or banned from the EU market.
+Details are provided to AQSIQ as to products that have been identified as dangerous and withdrawn or banned from the EU market.
 AQSIQ then investigates in China and takes steps, where necessary, to prevent the further export of dangerous products.
-The AQSIQ reports to the Commission on a quarterly basis as to follow-up action which is taken as a result of these notifications.
+AQSIQ reports to the Commission on a quarterly basis as to follow-up action that has been taken as a result of these notifications.